LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Preliminaries

 \subsection{CNNs for segmentation}

-In this work, we demonstrate the results of the proposed pruning approach on a series of image segmentation problems.
+A common image to image translation task is semantic image segmentation.
 The goal of semantic image segmentation is to assign a class label to each pixel in an image.
-A segmentation CNN computes the function $f:\mathbb{R}^{m\times n}\to[0,1]^{k\times m\times n}$, which specifies the probability of each pixel being in one of the $k$ classes for an $m\times n$ image.
+A segmentation CNN computes a function $f:\mathbb{R}^{m\times n}\to[0,1]^{k\times m\times n}$, which specifies the probability of each pixel being in one of the $k$ classes for an $m\times n$ image.

-CNNs are composed of layers of \emph{operators} which pass images from each layer to the next.
-Concretely, every layer, for example convolutional and ReLU layers, has an input $\mathbf{x}$ and output $\mathbf{y}$.
+CNNs are composed of layers of operations which pass images from one layer to the next.
+Every operation, e.g., convolution, has an input $\mathbf{x}$ and output $\mathbf{y}$.
 The input and output consist of one or more images, called channels.
-For instance, in a convolutional layer input images $\mathbf{x}_i$ are convolved with learned filters to produce an output channel $\mathbf{y}_j$
+For clarity, we distinguish throughout this paper between an \textbf{operation}, which may have several input and output channels, and an \textbf{operator}, which computes the relation between a single input channel and a single output channel.
+For instance, in a convolutional operation with input channels $\mathbf{x}_1,\ldots,\mathbf{x}_N$, an output channel $\mathbf{y}_j$ is computed by convolving input images with learned filters

-Here $h_{ij}$ represents a convolution filter, and $b_i$ an additive bias parameter.
-In this way, every CNN operator produces an output which consists of a number of channels.
-The exact arrangement of operators, and connections between them, depends on the architecture.
+Here $h_{ij}$ is the filter related to the convolution operator that acts between channel $\mathbf{x_i}$ and $\mathbf{y_j}$, and $b_j$ is an additive bias parameter.
+In a similar way, every CNN operation produces an output which consists of a number of channels.
+The exact arrangement of operations, and connections between them, depends on the architecture.

-A common operator to downsample images is the \emph{strided convolution}.
+A common operator to downsample images is the strided convolution.
 The stride defines the step size of the convolution kernel.
 A convolution with stride $s$ defines a map $h:\mathbb{R}^{m\times n}\to\mathbb{R}^{\frac{m}{s}\times\frac{n}{s}}$.
-Upsampling images can be done by \emph{transposed convolutions}.
+Upsampling images can be done by transposed convolutions.
 Transposed convolutions intersperse the input image pixels with zeroes so that the output image has larger dimensions.

-In addition to convolution operations, other common operators such as pooling and batch normalization are often used.
-A pooling operation downsamples an image by combining pixel values into one.
-Usually, the average or maximum value of a $2\times 2$ patch is used.
-A batch normalization layer \cite{ioffe2015batch} is used to normalize the input images for convolutional layers.
-A batch normalization layer takes a feature map $\mathbf{x}_i$ and scales and shifts it by
+In addition to convolution operators, other common operators such as pooling and batch normalization are often used.
+A batch normalization operator \citep{ioffe2015batch} normalizes the input images for convolutional layers.
+A batch normalization operator scales and shifts an image $\mathbf{x}_i$ by